haihala/whoops-all-grapplers/docs/1. Projects/February/Items.md

 		- [ ] Open and close the parry window
 		- [ ] Ignore damage, hitstun and knockback on a parry
 - [ ] What if you had a pool of random things you could buy instead of always being able to buy everything
+	- [ ] Maybe pin some items with mostly a random pool